jetlagguy/jetlagguy.github.io/content/en/consulting/work with me.md

 ### Book Dr Steve to speak at your next event

-Based in Melbourne, Australia.
+<aside>Based in Melbourne, Australia.
-Available to speak and consult globally.
+Available to speak and consult globally.</aside>

 Phone: +61 (0) 410 479 974